PowerMops/powermops-site/src/routes/pmops/Lesson-20.md

 shortly).

-In the next three lines of code, the text of the message that appears on the screen in response to the 'About Curves\' menu items is assigned to two string constants, AB1 and AB2.
+In the next three lines of code, the text of the message that appears on the screen in response to the 'About Curves' menu items is assigned to two string constants, AB1 and AB2.
 Following that come three program lines that define what is to happen when that selection is made.
-It selects the font Times in 14-point (Times has font number 20), positions the cursor at point 28,40, and 'types\' the two strings on the screen.
+It selects the font Times in 14-point (Times has font number 20), positions the cursor at point 28,40, and 'types' the two strings on the screen.
 It then calls the word `WaitClick`, which will just wait for the user to click the mouse or type a key.
-Then it sends an `UPDATE:` message to `dWind` to cause it to redraw itself, erasing the text we 'typed\'.
+Then it sends an `UPDATE:` message to `dWind` to cause it to redraw itself, erasing the text we 'typed'.

 Next, both the pen `Bic` and the polygon
 `Anna` are told where the center point of the graphics